 Fourth Power28 July 2020

-A newspaper known for satire has a new life in Armenia’s post-revolutionary media landscape
+A satirical newspaper has a new life in Armenia’s post-revolutionary media landscape

 ‘Fourth Power’ has built a reputation as a strong independent voice in Armenia.
 Known both for their analysis of social and political developments as well as its embrace of satire, the media outlet now has both print and online editions.